 Piers Torday Piers Torday used to work in theatre and TV but now writes for children.
 His books include The Last Wild trilogy (Guardian Children’s Fiction Prize) and There May Be a Castle.
-He also recently completed his father’s (Paul Torday, Salmon Fishing in the Yemen), final unfinished novel, The Death of an Owl.
+It was a Children’s Book of the Year in The Times and has just come out in paperback.
+His latest book is called The Lost Magician, and was published in September 2017.
+Piers also recently completed his father’s (Paul Torday, Salmon Fishing in the Yemen), final unfinished novel, The Death of an Owl.
+You can also read some of Piers' short stories in Winter Magic (curated by Abi Elphinstone), Wisp of Wisdom and Scoop magazine.
 His latest project is the stage world premiere of John Masefield’s The Box of Delights, which Piers adapted for Wilton’s Music Hall.
 Piers has reviewed children’s books for The Guardian and The Spectator, and judged both the Guardian Children’s Fiction Prize and the Costa Children’s Book Award.
 He lives in North London with his husband and a very naughty dog.
-Piers gave a wonderful talk as part of BookFest 2016 to the delight of both the children and adults in attendance!
+Piers gave a wonderful talk as part of BookFest 2016 to the delight of both the children and adults in attendance as well as volunteering with us in a school in North London.
 Find out more about Piers' books here One of the highlights of my every working week is going to my local primary school, West Green Primary in Wood Green, and working with three brilliant children on their reading and general confidence.
 I have been a reading helper with Coram Beanstalk since 2012, and I can’t recommend it enough.
 It’s a wonderful community doing great work, and more often than not, the children leave you feeling uplifted with their capacity for wonder, change and development.
 You learn something every session.